Third Pole: Third Pole and climate change

-Efforts for monitoring climate change and its impacts in the TP region
+Efforts for monitoring climate change and its impacts

 World Meteorological Organization (WMO) has planned to set up a network of regional climate centers in this region and named this as TP-RCC Network.
-A "Scoping Meeting on the Implementation of Third Pole Regional Climate Centres Network" was held during 27 March to 28 March 2018 at WMO Headquarters Office in Geneva, Switzerland.
-In this meeting it was decided that China, India and Pakistan will be the leading nodes for this network.
-Another meeting, "Implementation Planning Meeting of the Third Pole Regional Climate Centre Network", was also conducted during 13 December to 14 December 2018 in Beijing, China.
+A "Scoping Meeting on the Implementation of Third Pole Regional Climate Centres Network" was held from 27 March to 28 March 2018 at the WMO Headquarters Office in Geneva, Switzerland.
+In this meeting, it was decided that China, India and Pakistan will be the leading nodes for this network.
+Another meeting, "Implementation Planning Meeting of the Third Pole Regional Climate Centre Network", was also conducted from 13 December to 14 December 2018 in Beijing, China.

 An international scientific programme called the Third Pole Environment or TPE has set up 11 ground stations and tethered balloons since 2014, working with the Institute of Tibetan Plateau Research, Chinese Academy of Sciences, in Beijing.
-This monitoring network is already larger than similar efforts in Antarctica and the Arctic, and almost doubles the number of such stations around the world.
+This monitoring network is already larger than similar efforts in Antarctica and the Arctic and almost doubles the number of such stations around the world.

 Another proposed programme named "Enhancing Climate Resilience in the Third Pole" by the Green Climate Fund (GCF) seeks to strengthen the use of weather, water and climate services in the Third Pole region to adapt to climate variability and change and to apply well-informed risk management approaches and will be implemented under the umbrella of the Global Framework for Climate Services (GFCS).
 The proposed programme reflects the recommendations stemming from the “Regional Consultation on Climate Services for the Third Pole and other High Mountain Regions 2" that was held on 9–11 March 2016 in Jaipur, India.
 The consultation brought together experts from the NMHSs and key decision-makers and practitioners from the five priority areas of the GFCS (agriculture and food security, energy, health, water and disaster risk reduction).
-The programme's objectives will be achieved by strengthening regional support networks and institutional capacities, developing tools and products that are needed for anticipating climate variability and change.
+The programme's objectives will be achieved by strengthening regional support networks and institutional capacities, and developing tools and products that are needed for anticipating climate variability and change.
 The primary measurable benefits include approximately 260 million direct and 1.3 billion indirect beneficiaries from the region who will gain access to critical weather and climate information, which will result in reduced disaster risk, improved water resources management and improved agricultural productivity.
 The regional component is complemented by a continuum of synergistic national components in each of the countries within the Third Pole region.
-The activities that will be implemented at the national level will demonstrate the value of effective application/integration of the enhanced capacity at regional level that will result in improved agricultural production, reduced disaster risk and improved water management in least developed countries (LDCs) in the Third Pole (Afghanistan, Bangladesh, Bhutan, Nepal and Myanmar).
-The programme is aligned with the Intended Nationally Determined Contributions (INDCs) of LDCs in the Third Pole (Afghanistan, Bangladesh, Bhutan, Nepal and Myanmar) which place agriculture followed by disaster risk reduction and water as top priority sectors for adaptation actions.
+The activities that will be implemented at the national level will demonstrate the value of effective application/integration of the enhanced capacity at the regional level that will result in improved agricultural production, reduced disaster risk and improved water management in the Least Developed Countries (LDCs) in the Third Pole (Afghanistan, Bangladesh, Bhutan, Nepal and Myanmar).
+The programme is aligned with the Intended Nationally Determined Contributions (INDCs) of LDCs in the Third Pole (Afghanistan, Bangladesh, Bhutan, Nepal and Myanmar) which places agriculture followed by disaster risk reduction and water as top priority sector for adaptation actions.
 The Programme has three main objectives: